-staff, services and resources into 10 medical programs to meet the needs of our patients and help us make the most of our resources.
+staff, services and resources into 10 medical programs to meet the needs of our patients and help us make

 Toronto, Ontario, Canada.
 The scope of research and complexity of cases at UHN has made us a national and international

 and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 of our experts for an interview.
-It's also the place to find UHN media policies and catch up on our news stories, videos, media releases, podcasts and more.
+It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

 Ischemic heart disease remains the leading cause of death in Canada and worldwide.
 Modern medical management has improved the prognosis of patients after a myocardial infarction (MI), commonly known as a heart attack, but existing therapies are largely aimed at slowing disease progression rather than restoring lost contractile function.
 Transplantation of cardiomyocytes (heart muscle cells) produced from human pluripotent stem cells (hPSCs) offers a potential new therapy that could, for the first time, remuscularize and repair the heart.

-Dr. Gordon Keller and Dr. Michael Laflamme's laboratories are collaborating on the development of novel therapies for post-MI heart failure based on the transplantation of cardiomyocytes into the damaged area of the heart.
+Drs.
+Gordon Keller and Michael Laflamme's laboratories are collaborating on the development of novel therapies for post-MI heart failure based on the transplantation of cardiomyocytes into the damaged area of the heart.
 Our goal is to restore the electrical and contractile function of injured hearts by generating new muscle in the scarred (damaged) area with hPSC-derived cardiomyocytes.

 Their laboratories have already made a number of important advances in this area, including the development of efficient protocols to guide hPSCs to generate specialized cardiac subtypes, proof-of-concept transplantation studies with hPSC-derived cardiomyocytes in rodent MI models, and the first direct demonstration that hPSC-derived cardiomyocytes can become electrically integrated and beat synchronously with the host heart tissue.
 Our ongoing work builds on these successes to advance the development of a viable cell therapy for heart disease.
-Current projects in the labs include:

 Dr. Stephanie Protze's lab is using developmental biology-based approaches to establish strategies to guide the differentiation of hPSCs into the two different types of pacemaker cells found in the heart.
-One goal of these studies is generate 'biological pacemakers' from these cells that can be transplanted into patients with pacemaker dysfunction.
+One goal of these studies is to generate 'biological pacemakers' from these cells that can be transplanted into patients with pacemaker dysfunction.
 A second goal of Dr. Protze's work is to use these hPSC-derived pacemaker cells to study specific diseases that affect pacemaker function, such as congenital heart block.
-These studies are carried out in the Petri dish and are aim at identifying the causes of such diseases and ultimately identifying potential drugs to treat them.
+These studies are carried out in the Petri dish and are aimed at identifying the causes of such diseases and ultimately identifying potential drugs to treat them.

 Current projects include: